apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Using first-order optimizers, we must always make a tradeoff between optimal architecture for inference and how practical it is to actually train.
 Transformers currently make the best tradeoff.
 So that's why we use them.

 But what if there were a way to train these architectures that don't exist yet?
 Maybe there's an architecture out there that's better for long context in the limit.
 It's certainly possible.
 In fact I think it's almost certain.
-Maybe it looks like a transformer, more it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe it's something nobody has come up with yet.
+Maybe it looks like a transformer, maybe it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe it's something nobody has come up with yet.
 But I figure it's gotta exist.
 Every time deepseek releases a model they seem to prove that better architectures do exist.

 ### Depth over Width